sinch/docs/docs/conversation/conversation-send-sms.md

 ## Add an SMS Channel to your Conversations API App <span class="betabadge">Beta</span>

-In this section, you will learn how to add an SMS channel to your Sinch Conversations API Application.
-You can add your SMS channel one of two ways: either programmatically via Sinch Conversation API or through the [Sinch online portal](https://dashboard.sinch.com).
-Before we begin here are a few items you should already have:
+In this tutorial, you will learn how to add an SMS channel to your Sinch Conversations API Application.
+You can add your SMS channel one of two ways: either programmatically via the Sinch Conversation API or through the [Sinch online portal](https://dashboard.sinch.com).

+### You will need

-1. A text enabled *long code* or a *short code* registered with Sinch.
+- A text enabled **long code** or a **short code** registered with Sinch.
-2. Access to the Sinch dashboard where you manage your long code or short code.
+- Access to the [Sinch dashboard](https://dashboard.sinch.com) where you manage your long code or short code.
-3. An SMS *Service Plan ID* and *Secret* to authorize SMS text message requests.
+- An SMS **Service Plan ID** and **Secret** to authorize SMS text message requests.
-4. A Conversations *App ID*.
+- A Conversations **App ID**.
-5. A Sinch *Project ID* and associated Key ID and Ket Secret.
+- A Sinch **Project ID** and associated Key ID and Key Secret.

-If you are missing any of items 1-3 above you should begin by registering online at [*Sinch.com*](https://sinch.com).
-We'll show you how to create a *New Conversations App*  and get authentication credentials for items 4 and 5.
+If you are missing any of the items above, you should begin by registering online at [Sinch.com](https://sinch.com).
+There we'll show you how to create a **New Conversations App**  and get the necessary authentication credentials.

-### Create a New Conversations App
+### Create a New Conversations app

-To create a new Conversations App, simply sign in to your [*Sinch Dashboard account*](https://dashboard.sinch.com) and use the menu on the left to access Conversations > Apps.
+To create a new Conversations App, follow these steps.

-Click on the *New App* button on the right, "Name" your App, choose an appropriate region for it, and click *Create*.
+  1. Sign in to your [Sinch Dashboard account](https://dashboard.sinch.com).
+  2. Go to **Conversation API** > **Apps**.
+  3. Click **NEW APP**.
+  4. Give your app a name, select the region and click **CREATE**.
+Once a region has been selected, it cannot be changed.

 ![dashboard image](images/dashboard/dashboard_new_app.png)

-### Add an SMS Channel to your Conversations App
+### Add an SMS channel to your Conversations app

+To add an SMS channel to your Sinch Conversation app, follow these steps.
-In your Sinch Dashboard, navigate to Conversations > Apps.
-Click on the *"App Name"* you wish to add the SMS Channel to.
+  1. In your Sinch Dashboard, go to **Conversation API** > **Apps**.
+  2. Click your **App Name** to add the SMS Channel.

 ![app added](images/channel-support/sms/sinch_conversations_apps_added.png)

-Under *Set up channels* find SMS channel and click on *"Set Up Channel"*.
+  3. On the **set up channels** screen, find the SMS channel and click **SET UP CHANNEL**.

 ![new sms channel](images/dashboard/dashboard_add_channels.png)

-For setting up the SMS channel you need to choose your SMS *Service Plan ID* from the drop-down and click *"Save"*.
+  4. Choose your SMS **Service Plan ID** from the drop-down and click **SAVE**.

 ![new sms channel](images/channel-support/sms/sinch_conversations_new_app_add_sms_channel_form.png)

-You have added an SMS Channel to your App.
-Just a few more steps to go.
+You have added an SMS Channel to your app.

 ![new sms channel](images/channel-support/sms/sinch_conversations_sms_channel_done.png)

 ### Fetch Oauth2 Token needed for authentication

-Go to the Access Keys page under Settings and create new key by pressing the "New Key" button:
+To get your OAuth2 token that is needed for authentication, take these steps.

+  1. In your Sinch dashboard, go to **Settings** > **Access Keys**.
+  2. Click **NEW KEY**.
+  3. Name your new access key.

 ![access keys](images/dashboard/dashboard_access_keys.png)

-Be sure to copy and store in a safe place the Key Secret you will get.
-You will not be able to retrieve it again once you’ve created the key.
+  4. Copy and save your **Key Secret** in a safe place.
+You will not be able to retrieve it again once you click CONFIRM on the **Key ID & Key Secret** dialog box.
+  5. Use the key id and key secret to get an access token as shown below:

 Then use the key id and key secret to obtain an access token: